-Although clients are usually required to provide two forms of identification, a few days of temporary accommodation assistance can be provided to clients who have one form of identification only.
-The client must provide a second form of identification to receive further assistance including an extension to their temporary accommodation assistance.
-See Proof of Identification in the Social Housing Eligibility and Allocations Policy Supplement for more information.
+Although clients are usually required to provide two forms of identification, a few days of Temporary Accommodation assistance can be provided to clients who have only one form of identification.
+The client must provide a second form of identification to receive further assistance including an extension to their Temporary Accommodation assistance.
+See Proof of Identification in the Social Housing Eligibility and Allocations policy supplement for more information.

-Generally, clients receiving Temporary Accommodation assistance will be asked to make a contribution to the cost of their accommodation.
-FACS will take into account a range of factors to determine the client’s ability to contribute including:
+Generally, clients receiving Temporary Accommodation assistance will be asked to contribute to the cost of their accommodation.
+A range of factors will be taken into account to determine the client’s ability to contribute including:

 4. Evidence requirements

 The following evidence requirements apply:

 |Proof of cash assets||Except for people escaping domestic and family violence, clients need to demonstrate that they do not exceed the cash assets limit.
 An example of documents required to prove this include: |

 |Proof of rent and water arrears for tenancy assistance|| One or more of the following documents are required: |

 |Evidence demonstrating ‘at risk factors’ for additional assistance (including Advance Rent) or Temporary Accommodation|| The number and type of documents may vary according to the circumstances, but may include: |

 |Evidence of eligibility for Rentstart assistance after a social housing lease has ended||The income and asset documents provided during the fixed term lease review can be used to assess eligibility, provided they are not more than six months old.|